ENVIRONMENTAL DISCOVERY & LEARNING PROGRAMS

 Attica Zoo visiting you at your School

 A. Exotic Pets - with an educational visit to your school, our staff enable students to become aware of the exotic pet trade, and they get to meet some abandoned exotic pets we have rescued, such as the Ball Python, the Giant African Snail and Red Eared Sliders.
 We bring to your class, bio-facts such as bones, shells, fur and feathers, and learn about what it really means to be wild, tame and domesticated.
 This program is also suitable for kindergarden students.

 B. A nest for the Chickadee - This program promotes environmental action by teaching students how to make bird boxes for the chickadee, a bird of Greece that struggles at times to find a nest!
 It combines story-telling with hands-on skill building for compassionate conservation.
 The funds from this program support similar programs in other parts of Greece, read more here.

-Duration: 1 hour and a half for a group of 50 students
+Duration: 1,5 hour for a group of 50 students

 Cost: 150 euro